jlam55555/notes/History/notes.md

 # AP US History (APUSH) Summer Reading
 ##The American Pageant Chapters 1-4

+### The Seven Themes of AP U.S. History
+1. American and National Identity
+2. Politics and Power
+3. Work, Exchange, and Technology
+4. Culture and Society
+5. Migration and Settlement
+6. Geography and the Environment
+7. America in the World

 ### Chapter 1: New World Beginnings (33,000 B.C.E. - 1769 C.E.)
 #### The Shaping of North America
 - All of American history is insignificant in reference to the grand scheme of time and the universe